A Hyperactive FRB Pinpointed in an SMC-Like Satellite Host Galaxy: Analysis and Results

 \subsection{GTC Spectroscopic Analysis of the FRB Host and Central Galaxy}

-We used the reduced 2-D, long-slit spectrum to extract two apertures, corresponding to the spectra of the central galaxy and the FRB host.
-These apertures were $2.0\arcsec$ and $2.9\arcsec$ along the slit, respectively, with a width of $1.23\arcsec$, and were centered on the positions of maximum emission for each target.
+We used the reduced 2-D, long-slit spectra from both the 2024 and 2025 runs to extract different apertures that correspond to the spectra of the central galaxy and the FRB host.
+The apertures were $2.0\arcsec$ and $2.9\arcsec$ along the slit, respectively, with a width of $1.23\arcsec$, and were centered on the positions of maximum emission for each target in both runs.
+In the case of the 2025 observations of the FRB host we extracted spectra from two different sets of processed data (2025A \& 2025B), one for each set of arc-lamp observations taken.

 Given the relatively low continuum signal in both spectra, we could not model the continuum emission using stellar population synthesis.
 Instead, we obtained the parameters of the detected emission lines by analyzing the emission above a low-order polynomial continuum.
 Line fluxes were measured by adding all flux above the best-fitting continuum within specific spectral windows (direct flux measurements).
-Alternatively, we also measured line fluxes by fitting an analytical function to the profile using the {\sc lmfit} Python package \citep{2021zndo...5570790N}.
+Alternatively, we also measured line fluxes by fitting an analytical function to the profile using the \texttt{lmfit} Python package \citep{2021zndo...5570790N}.
 For these fits, we used both single Gaussians and more complex Gauss-Hermite profiles, which account for non-zero skewness and kurtosis.
-Unless otherwise stated, we use either direct measurements or single-Gaussian fits, depending on the signal-to-noise ratio (S/N) or equivalent width of the line.
-For determining radial velocities, however, we exclusively rely on single-Gaussian (1G) fits, as they are more robust against noise than Gauss-Hermite profile fits.
+Unless otherwise stated, we use either direct measurements or single-Gaussian fits, depending on the S/N or equivalent width of the line.
+For determining radial velocities, however, we mostly rely on single-Gaussian (1G) fits, as they are more robust against noise than Gauss-Hermite profile fits, with emphasis on the results obtained with the higher-resolution 2025 GTC observations.
+For measuring line fluxes and ratios we will exclusively employ the 2024 spectra as these provide a wider wavelength coverage that includes the [O{\sc ii}]$\lambda\lambda$3726,3629\AA\ and [O{\sc iii}]$\lambda\lambda$4959,5007\AA\ doublets and the H$\beta$ Balmer line.
+The latter line is crucial for correcting line fluxes and ratios for dust extinction and reddening, respectively.

-Figure~\ref{fig:spectra_collage} shows the spectra of the two regions with detected lines along the slit, using the extraction parameters listed above.
+Figure~\ref{fig:spectra_collage} shows the spectra of the two regions with detected lines along the slit, using the 2024 dataset and the extraction parameters listed above.
 We also present the results of the 1G fits for most of the emission lines detected in these spectra.
-The measured radial velocities and line fluxes are provided in Table~\ref{tab:flines}.
+The measured radial velocities from both the 2024 and 2025 runs and line fluxes from the 2024 observations are provided in Table~\ref{tab:flines}.